OguzPastirmaci/oci-k8s-a100-rdma/README.md

 ib_write_bw -d mlx5_19 -a -F
 ```

-In `rdma-test-pod-2` run `ibdev2netdev` to get the interface name, and use the interface name again in the following command:
+In `rdma-test-pod-2` run `ibdev2netdev` to get the interface name, and use the interface name of `rdma-test-pod-2` and the IP of net1 of `rdma-test-pod-1`  in the following command:

 ```
 ib_write_bw -F -d mlx5_3 <IP of net1 in rdma-test-pod-1> -D 10 --cpu_util --report_gbits